Jenny’s journey to first-class Psychology and Sociology BA(Hons) graduate

-Jenny Terry is a 35-year-old single mum from Brighton who left her job in IT recruitment behind to study Psychology and Sociology BA(Hons) at the University of Brighton.
+Jenny Terry from Brighton, left her job in IT recruitment behind to study Psychology and Sociology BA(Hons) at the University of Brighton.

 Jenny, said: ‘I’m so proud to be showing my daughter that her future can be as bright as she wants it to be.
-I hated school and left with just four GCSEs, I did go on to get my A Levels but it was a long time before I decided to give University a proper shot – and that hard work has paid off.
-I graduated with a first-class honours degree at Brighton last summer (July 2017) and was accepted to study a Master’s degree in research psychology at the University of Oxford but due to family commitments I was unable to accept my place.
+I hated school and left with just four GCSEs, I did go on to get my A Levels but it was a long time before I decided to give university a proper shot – and that hard work has paid off.
+I graduated with a first-class honours degree at Brighton last summer (July 2017).
 My ultimate goal is to lecture and work in research.
-Now I am working as a Research Officer at the University of Brighton on the Changing Mindsets project (www.mindsets.port.ac.uk) and studying Psychological Methods MRes at neighbouring Sussex University.
+Now I am working as a Research Officer at the University of Brighton on the Changing Mindsets project (www.mindsets.port.ac.uk).
 I am also writing a paper for the research I undertook for my BPS scholarship, and am hoping I can publish my dissertation too.

 ‘Going back to university is the best thing I’ve ever done.
 My late dad told me he’d be proud of me whatever I did as long as I was happy – and I’m happier than I’ve ever been.’